joebrew/vilaweb/analyses/sep20/README.md

 *Newspaper coverage about Cuixart does not peak immediately after the supposed violent uprising, but rather after the entry into prison.*

-We harvested tweets and headlines for 8 Spanish newspapers.
+We harvested tweets for 8 Spanish newspapers.
 We intentionally restricted our analysis only to those newspapers with a known anti-independence editorial position, so as to increase the likelihood of finding a "signal" in the "noise".
 The newspapers are listed below:

     cronicaglobal
     elconfidencial